Limits as x → ∞ or x → −∞The process by which we determine limits... | Channels for Pearson+

 1

 Identify the highest power of x in the denominator.
-In this case, the highest power is x² under the square root, which simplifies to x when considering the square root.
+In this case, the highest power is the fifth root of x, which can be expressed as x^(1/5).

 Verified video answer for a similar problem: